Best Music Festivals in Europe 2026

 Line-up Highlights: The Cure, Twenty One Pilots, The xx, Gorillaz

 Rock Werchter is the epitome of Belgian efficiency meeting festival chaos, offering an experience that feels both effortlessly organised and utterly epic.
 With world-class outdoor stages like The Barn and a lineup stacked with some of the biggest headliners of the summer, the festival delivers huge-scale performances without losing the sense of intimacy and flow that make multi-day camping events memorable.
-Attendees benefit from smart logistics, clearly defined spaces, and expertly curated programming, meaning you spend less time navigating and more time immersed in the music.
+Attendees benefit from smart logistics, clearly defined spaces, and expertly curated programming, meaning you spend less time navigating and more time immersed in the music and everything the festival has to offer.

 Roundhay Festival